Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb21/Example_Guides/AudioCodec/AudioCodec - FFT.rst

 This example shows how to use the FFT class to calculate the fast Fourier transform of a signal to extract the frequencies present in the signal.

-Open the example, “Files” -> “Examples” -> “AmebaAudioCodec” -> “FFT”.
+Open the example, "Files" -> "Examples" -> "AmebaAudioCodec" -> "FFT".

 |image01|